New York Construction Accident Lawyer

 - Hand and power tool injuries

-Compensation for Construction Accident Injuries
+What Compensation Is Available for Construction Accident Injuries?

 Construction accident claims are often very complex due to the many complicating factors involved.
 Because these incidents occur at work, injured workers may be entitled to workers’ compensation benefits.
 However, if third-party negligence contributed to the accident, the victim may also be eligible to file a personal injury claim or lawsuit against the negligent party.